2023-08-10

 Towards Carbon-Neutral Buildings With Data-Driven Operational Optimization

 At aedifion, we believe that data and its analysis are a central element of a climate-neutral building stock.
 Our expertise in engineering and information technology is aimed at asset managers and owners who want to quickly and easily decarbonize their portfolios.
 Our AI-based cloud platform can reduce building energy consumption, CO2 emissions and operating costs by up to 40 %.
-Furthermore, we also collect sustainability data for ESG reporting which helps you create sustainable value and future-proof your property.

 Note: Our research and assessments are based on the current state of the law and do not constitute valid legal advice.